 Once they admit their driver is 100% at fault for causing the accident, you can start talking.
 Otherwise, all the conversations will lead to their attempts at having you accepting some portion of fault.
 You don’t want that to happen.

 However, you still need to be careful not to say anything that would reduce the amount of your valid claim.
 For example, when someone asks you, “How are you today?” your instinct may be to say, “Fine”—even if you don’t feel fine at all.

 This is one reason it can be helpful to have an attorney handle your claim: to prevent you from saying anything that could hurt your case.

 Although you can negotiate with an insurance company on your own, you may get a better result (with less stress and hassle) if you hire a personal injury attorney to do this for you.

 Since these attorneys deal with accident claims and insurance companies every day, they have a good idea of what a particular claim is “worth.”

 They will know whether an insurance carrier is making a lowball offer, or is pushing to settle too early before the full extent of a victim’s injuries become obvious.

 In the likely event that the driver who caused your accident had liability insurance, we can handle the paperwork for your claim and try to negotiate a settlement with the other driver’s insurance company.
-We can also handle negotiations with your own insurance carrier if you have underinsured driver coverage.
+We can also handle negotiations with your own insurance carrier if you have underinsured driver auto accident insurance coverage.